Lachee/discord-rpc-csharp/README.md

  - .NET 2.0+ (not subset)
  - [Unity Named Pipes](https://github.com/Lachee/unity-named-pipes) Library (included in Unity Package).

-**Source: .NET Standard**
+**Source: .NET Project**

-At the moment, to include this library simply [Download or Build](#building) the library and include it as an assembly reference.
-Get it on nuget now with:
+For projects that target either .NET Core or .NETFX, you can get the package on [nuget](https://www.nuget.org/packages/DiscordRichPresence/):
 ```
-PM> Install-Package DiscordRichPresence -Version 1.0.74
+PM> Install-Package DiscordRichPresence
 ```
+You can also [Download or Build](#building) your own version of the library if you have more specific requirements.

 **Source: Unity3D Game Engine**

 There is a Unity Package available for quick setup, which includes the editor scripts, managers and tools to make your life 100x easier.
 Simply download the package from the [Artifacts](https://ci.appveyor.com/project/Lachee/discord-rpc-csharp/build/artifacts) AppVoyer generates.
 This includes the native library and the managed library prebuilt, so you dont need to worry about a thing.

-If you wish to have barebones Unity3D implementation, you need the `DiscordRPC.dll`, the [Unity Named Pipes](https://github.com/Lachee/unity-named-pipes) Library and the [UnityNamedPipe.cs](https://github.com/Lachee/discord-rpc-csharp/blob/master/Unity%20Example/Assets/Discord%20RPC/Scripts/Control/UnityNamedPipe.cs).
-I **highly** recommend using the supplied unity package however as it does all the connection handling and editor scripts for you.
+For building your own package, read the [building](#building) guide.

 ## Usage